RQWorldblender/io_scene_numdlb/README.md

 * Direct folder (MEGA.nz): <https://mega.nz/#F!AAwWzCjT!Zd5kKpuQcE647DSRtpFShw>

-* Direct folder (Google Drive): <https://drive.google.com/open?id=1QucKyF_4IMFvZNZe4mMEiUXiAH5tpTIc>

 * PNG textures: <https://gitlab.com/Worldblender/smash-ultimate-textures>

 ## Installation
-This set of two scripts requires Blender 2.77 or later, but only 2.79 has been tested.
+This set of two scripts requires Blender 2.80 or later, but only 2.83 LTS has been tested.

 1. Clone or download this repository.
 If downloaded, extract the files after that.

-2. Open Blender and select `File -> User Preferences -> Install from File` and select the newly downloaded scripts.
+2. Open Blender and select `Edit -> Preferences -> Add-ons -> Install... ` and select the newly downloaded scripts.
 If you are on blender 2.8 or above, make sure to install the scripts with the _2_80.
 Otherwise, just install the normal versions.

 3. In the search bar in the upper left, search for `Super Smash Bros.
 Ultimate`.
 If no results are found, try enabling the `Testing` supported level below the search bar.

 4. Enable the plugin by clicking the checkbox next to the plugin name.

-5. Select `Save User Settings` in the lower left and close the window.
+5. Select the hamburger menu in the bottom-left corner and select `Save Preferences` at the lower left and close the window.

 6. Alternate install method: Navigate to the add-ons directory (location depends on OS and setup, see <https://docs.blender.org/manual/en/dev/getting_started/installing/configuration/directories.html> to find out where) at `./scripts/addons/`.
 If this directory hierarchy does not exist, create it.
 Copy both of the Python scripts to the add-ons directory.
-Proceed to step 2 and continue, or press the `F8` key to reload scripts if Blender is already open.
+Proceed to step 2 and continue, or select `Blender logo -> System -> Reload Scripts`.

 ## Removal
-1. Open Blender and select `File -> User Preferences -> Add-ons`.
+1. Open Blender and select `Edit -> Preferences -> Add-ons`.

 2. In the search bar in the upper left, search for `Super Smash Bros.
 Ultimate`.
 If no results are found, try enabling the `Testing` supported level below the search bar.

 3. Disable the plugin by clicking the checkbox next to the plugin name - or uninstall the plugin by clicking `Remove`.

-4. Select `Save User Settings` in the lower left and close the window.
+4. Select the hamburger menu at the bottom-left corner and select `Save Preferences` in the lower left and close the window.

 5. Alternate removal method: Navigate to the add-ons directory (location depends on OS and setup, see <https://docs.blender.org/manual/en/dev/getting_started/installing/configuration/directories.html> to find out where) at `./scripts/addons/`.
 Delete both scripts beginning with 'SSBUlt'.